Last Updated on June 1, 2023 by Ravi Sankar Robbi

-If you does not fall under mandatory ITR filing category, you can even file your ITR voluntarily.
+If you do not fall under the mandatory ITR filing category, you can even file your ITR voluntarily.
 In either of the cases, make sure to file your returns within due dates so that you will be free from certain penalties/consequences stipulated under the act.

 Hope the concept is clear now.